kubeshop/tracetest/docs/docs/web-ui/creating-test-specifications.md

 ![Create Test Spec](../img/create-test-spec-0.6.png)

-The span that the new test spec will apply to is hightlighted in the graph view on the left:
+The span that the new test spec will apply to is highlighted in the graph view on the left:

 ![Selected Span](../img/selected-span-0.6.png)